ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-medialab/master/pve_medialab_ct_lidarr_installer.sh)"
 ```

-Simply follow our Easy Script installation prompts.
+Follow our Easy Script installation prompts.
 We recommend you accept our defaults and application settings to create a fully compatible Medialab build suite.

 ## 8.2.
 Setup Lidarr
-In your web browser URL type `http://192.168.50.117:8686` and the applications web frontend will appear.
-Detailed configuration instructions are available [here](https://github.com/ahuacate/lidarr).
+In your web browser URL type `http://192.168.50.117:8686`.
+The Lidarr WebGUI will appear.

+An out-of-the-box Lidarr setting preset file is included.
+Go to Lidarr WebGUI `System` > `Backup` and restore the backup filename ( use the restore icon to the right of the backup file ):

+*  *lidarr_backup_vX.X.X.0000_0000.00.00_00.00.00.zip*

 ---

-# 9. Ahuabooks
+# 9. Ahuabooks LXC
 Ahuabooks is a suite of software for managing your ebook, audiobook, podcast and magazine requirements.

 The software suite includes: